rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

     If the tables don't exist, the script will return an error.
 We will create the tables in the next steps

- * Create the training table for our Auto ML
+ * Create the training table for our Auto ML UI

     ````
     <copy>